 Hudson Valley Region:

-In December 2020, the region as a whole saw an increase in unemployment rates with Sullivan County recording the highest unemployment rate (6.2 percent) within the region.
+In May 2021, the region as a whole saw a decrease in unemployment rates with Sullivan County recording the highest unemployment rate (5.1 percent) within the region.

 Rockland County Unemployment Rates: